farrosmufid/hello-world/README.md

 $ 2 \pi r $

-A song about rainbows in the key of C major.
+A song about rainbows in the key of D major.